shinyay/spring-events-recording-test/README.md

 # Getting Start with Spring Events

 Event handling in the `ApplicationContext` is provided through the `ApplicationEvent` class and the `ApplicationListener` interface.
 - [Standard and Custom Events](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#context-functionality-events)

+There are a few simple guidelines to follow:
+- the event should extend `ApplicationEvent`
+- the publisher should inject an `ApplicationEventPublisher` object
+- the listener should implement the `ApplicationListener` interface
 ## Description

 ## Demo